gospodarek/securedoc/design_patterns_decisions.md

 A modifier called resricted is used to restrict access to particular functions.
 Currently, this is retricted to the smart contract owner.
 Future enhancements would include an onlyAdmin modifier.

 # Withdrawal Pattern
-Future enhancements that would include any transfer of payments would be secured with using the withraw() method.
+Future enhancements that included any transfer of payments would be secured by using the withraw() method.
 (Pull vs push payments)